PowerBiDevCamp/FabricUserApiDemo/Setup.md

 After clicking the **Accept** button, you will see a message in the browser telling you the authentication process has completed.
-At this point, you can close the browser window and navigate back to the console window for the console application running in the Visual Studi debugger.
+At this point, you can close the browser window and navigate back to the console window for the console application running in the Visual Studio debugger.

 <img src="./images/Setup/media/image17.png"   style="width:70%" />

-When the program runs, it should be able to call into the Fabric User API to create a new workspace.
-When the program completes, the console for the application should display output as shown in the following screenshot.
-If you press **ENTER** on the keyboard, the program will then launch a browser and navigate to the new workspace that has just been created.
+When the program runs, it should be able to successfully execute API calls to the Fabric User API inclide a call to create a new workspace.
+When the program completes, the console window should display output as shown in the following screenshot.
+If you press the **ENTER** key on the keyboard, the program will then launch a browser and navigate to the new workspace that has just been created.